michaeljymsgutierrez/arm-js-library/README.md

 * **findBy(objects, findProperties)**
     * Finds the first element in the given array of objects that satisfies the provided find properties.
     ```javascript
-    // Returns record with id 1
+    // Return record with id 1
     ARM.findBy(addresses, { id: 1 })
     ```
 * **findIndexBy(objects, findIndexProperties)**
     * Returns the index of the first element in the given array of objects that satisfies the provided find properties.
     ```javascript
-    // Returns index number of record with id 1
+    // Return index number of record with id 1
     ARM.findIndexBy(addresses, {
       attributes: { kind: 'office' }
     })